nulib/aws-developer-environment/README.md

     - The environment is *probably* listed under **Shared with you** rather than **Your environments**
   - Directly via SSH at `DEV_ID.dev.rdc.library.northwestern.edu`
 - This hostname can also be used to connect a [Virtual Studio Code Remote SSH](https://code.visualstudio.com/docs/remote/ssh) session
+  - The Remote SSH extension's Connect Timeout setting should be changed from the default (15 seconds) to at least 60 seconds.
 - For convenience, you can create one or more aliases in `~/.ssh/config` by copying the `*.dev.rdc.library.northwestern.edu` stanza and adding a `HostName`:
   ```
   Host dev